uw-cmg/MAST/MAST/doc/source/3_1_5_defects.rst

 Phonons for defects
 =====================

-Phonon calculations are described by a *phonon center site* coordinate and a *phonon center radius* in Angstroms.
+Phonon calculations are described by a *phonon center site* coordinate and a *phonon center radius* (uses pymatgen's find\_in\_coord\_list\_pbc method for radial tolerance).
 Atoms within the sphere specified by these two values will be included in phonon calculations.

 For VASP, this inclusion takes the form of selective dynamics T T T for the atoms within the sphere, and F F F otherwise, in a phonon calculation (IBRION = 5, 6, 7, 8)